 1. Promote Your Pricing

-Spending money can be painful.
-Take the pain out of the process by building excitement around your pricing and your products.
+The typical American household may love the holiday season: but holiday spending can be stressful.
+By promoting your products and seasonal prices early on, your brand could take the edge off the infamous ‘holiday blues’ by building excitement around your pricing and your products.
+Promote sales on social media, engage with online audiences, utilize influencer relationships, and use this opportunity to create seasonal messaging on your website.
 Customers can’t purchase items they don’t know about, and they certainly can’t participate in sales that aren’t well-advertised.

 2. Try Bundling

 Bundling is one way to get consumers to pay more for something.
-Bundling pairs related items together, creating the perception of a deal.
-Bundling can encourage consumers to spend a little extra on an item they otherwise would not have purchased.
+Bundling pairs related items together, increasing your average order value, and giving your customers the perception of a good deal by clubbing multiple items under one price tag.
+Bundling can encourage consumers to spend a little extra on an item by pairing easy buys and shopping cart staples with a more experimental or less familiar product they otherwise would not have purchased.

 3. Choose the Right Sales

-Sales are the perfect way to market your products and encourage more spending — particularly when sales coincide with big shopping days such as Cyber Monday and Black Friday.
-Remember also that consumers shop for themselves after the holiday, so plan an after-holiday sale, too.
+Sales are the perfect way to market your products and encourage more spending — particularly when sales coincide with big shopping days such as Cyber Monday and Black Friday- even “after holiday” sales, to push inventory and leftover seasonal items for the shoppers who choose to do their own shopping after their vacations.

 4. Offer a More Expensive Alternative